MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWaste/ItemSustainableContent.md

 ms.author: cdmditeam
 ---

-# Waste quality characteristic in CloudforSustainabilityWasteDataModel(WasteQualityCharacteristic)
+# Item sustainable content in CloudforSustainabilityWasteDataModel(ItemSustainableContent)

-Stores information on the characteristics of the contaminant or chemical being tracked\.
+Entity for capturing data on the sustainable content types in the item such as percentage of recycled, reused or renewable content\.

- Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilityWasteDataModel/WasteQualityCharacteristic.cdm.json" target="_blank">GitHub</a>.
+ Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilityWasteDataModel/ItemSustainableContent.cdm.json" target="_blank">GitHub</a>.

 ## Traits